 Think about posting a bit more behind-the-scenes images, some evidence of “goodwill toward men” (serving people, charity, etc.), or anything that is community-based.
 If they, too, have been taken over by the “holiday spirit”, your followers will really enjoy engaging with these posts.

-‘Tis the season for shopping shopping, and buying buying!
+‘Tis the season for shopping, and buying!
 Let folks know without a doubt that your product or service will be something they will love.
 The most convincing way to do this is through testimonials!
 They are unassuming and, therefore, powerful.

-Not only a crucial part of your holiday social media strategy, but also your everyday strategy – live video includes an unmatched connection to your friends and followers on social.
+Not only a crucial part of your holiday social media strategy but also your everyday strategy – live video includes an unmatched connection to your friends and followers on social.

 What can you film?
-Checkout a ton of live video ideas here.
+Check out a ton of live video ideas here.